microsoft/PowerToys/README.md

 ### Settings

 - Upgrade notes in OOBE
-- Fix for settings being lost (This was hotfixed for 0.55)
+- Fix for settings being lost (This was a hotfix for 0.55)
 - UX improvements.
 Thanks [@niels9001](https://github.com/niels9001)

 ### Installer

 - Believe we have a fix for the long hated "app.dark.png is missing" error.
 Thanks to [@robmen](https://github.com/robmen) for having a great blog!
-- Installer will launch PowerToys under appropriate elevation versus Admin only due to UAC prompt for installation (This was hotfixed for 0.55)
+- Installer will launch PowerToys under appropriate elevation versus Admin only due to UAC prompt for installation (This was a hotfix for 0.55)
 - PowerToys will now start if installed under different user

 ### Development